elear-solutions/civetweb/docs/Embedding.md

   - src/third\_party/lsqlite3.c
   - src/third\_party/lfs.c
   - src/third\_party/lfs.h
+  - src/third\_party/lua_struct.c

 This build is valid for Lua version Lua 5.2.
-It is also possible to build with Lua 5.1 (including LuaJIT) or Lua 5.3.
+It is also possible to build with Lua 5.1 (including LuaJIT), Lua 5.3 or Lua 5.4.

 JavaScript Support